Masaaki Noiri

-Noiri is known for his devastating knee strikes.
-As of February 2021, he is ranked the #3 super featherweight in the world by Combat Press.

-Career

-Early life
+Combat Press ranked him as the No. 1 super-featherweight kickboxer in the world between October 2021 and March 2023.
+He was then removed from the rankings after he moved to the lightweight division.
+Combat Press also ranked him among the top ten featherweights continuously from September 2014 to January 2021.

+Personal life & amateur career

-Masaaki Noiri began kickboxing at a young age because of bullying in school.
+Masaaki Noiri began kickboxing at a young age because of school bullying.

-Amateur career

 As a schoolboy, Noiri began practicing Shin Karate, a style of full contact karate based on Kyokushin but modified to use boxing gloves and allow punches to the face.
 He soon became an All Japan Junior Champion in the discipline.
-On February 25, 2007 at the age of thirteen, Noiri participated in a try-out held by the K-1 kickboxing organization and was taken on as one of Japan's youngest prospects.
+On February 25, 2007, at the age of thirteen, Noiri participated in a try-out held by the K-1 kickboxing organization and was taken on as one of Japan's youngest prospects.

 Noiri continued to show promise by winning the New Japan Karate Federation's K-2 Lightweight Grand Prix on May 3, 2009.
-He was then called upon to fight under the K-1 banner on August 10, 2009 at the K-1 Koshien 2009 King of Under 18 Final 16, where he defeated Ryo Murakoshi via knee strike knockout at the opening stage of the K-1 Koshien −62 kg/136 lb high school tournament.
+He was then called upon to fight under the K-1 banner on August 10, 2009, at the K-1 Koshien 2009 King of Under 18 Final 16, where he defeated Ryo Murakoshi via knee strike knockout at the opening stage of the K-1 Koshien −62 kg/136 lb high school tournament.
 Advancing to the quarter-finals at the K-1 World MAX 2009 World Championship Tournament Final on November 26, 2009, Noiri beat Keisuke Miyamoto by unanimous decision.

-The final two stages of the tournament were held on December 31, 2009 at Dynamite!!
+The final two stages of the tournament were held on December 31, 2009, at Dynamite!!
 2009.
 Noiri was drawn against the previous year's Koshien champion, Hiroya, in the semi-finals and caused an upset by winning a unanimous decision from the judges.
 He then took another unanimous nod over Shota Shimada in the final to become the K-1 Koshien 2009 King of Under 18 Tournament Champion.

 He returned to K-1 Koshien the following year, with all four tournament rounds being held on the same night at the K-1 Koshien 2010 King of Under 18 Final on November 20, 2010.
 He made it past Naoki Takeda with a unanimous decision victory in the first round, but was then eliminated by Keigo Ishida via decision at the quarter-finals.